 - Repeat this with the rest of nails, taking a break if your iguana gets too upset.
-If your iguana will only allow you to trim one or two nails a day that's alright.
-Keep working with them until they are comfortable with the process and allow you to trim all their nails in one short sitting.
+If your iguana will only allow you to trim one or two nails a day that is alright.
+Keep working with the iguana until it is comfortable with the process and allows you to trim all nails in one short sitting.

 - Trim your iguana's nails every two to three weeks or as needed.

-- Clippers that look like blunt scissors with a short notched blade where the nail is positioned and cut are best for iguanas (and are often labeled as cat nail trimmers or small dog trimmers).
-Human clippers can be used on baby iguanas but adult iguanas have nails that are much too thick for human nail clippers.
+- Human clippers can be used on baby iguanas but adult iguanas have nails that are much too thick for human nail clippers.

-- Cornstarch can be used (but you will have to hold it on the bleeding nail longer) if you do not have styptic powder available.
-Other substitutes to control bleeding are flour (packed onto the bleeding nail) and a bar of soap which is used to press the bleeding nail into.
+- If you do not have styptic powder, then cornstarch can be used (but you will have to hold it on the bleeding nail longer).
+Other substitutes include flour (packed onto the bleeding nail) and a bar of soap which is used to press the bleeding nail into.

-- If your iguana's nails are brittle or too hard for you to trim, let them have a bath or go for a swim for a few minutes and then trim their claws immediately after.
-Just like in people, the nails will soften after being soaked in water and are easier to trim.
+- If your iguana's nails are brittle or too hard, give it a bath or let it go for a swim for a few minutes.
+Trim claws immediately after.
+Just like human nails, its nails will soften after being soaked in water and should become easier to trim.

-- Have someone hold your iguana for you the first time you attempt to trim their nails.
-This way you can focus on just the nails and will be less likely to cut one too short.
+- Have someone hold your iguana for you the first time you attempt to do a nail trimming so you can focus on the task at hand.